alexander-sysuiev-kml/publitas_assignment/README.md

 ## Implementation details

-- It would be good to support multiple external services, but following YAGNI, I didn’t add extra parameters.
+- It would be good to support multiple kinds of external services, but following YAGNI, I didn’t add extra parameters.
 - item_reader_service is responsible for reading and parsing XML streams.
 For extensibility, it could support different XML formats, but according to the test task requirements and following YAGNI and KISS I kept it simple.
 - I planned to add XSD validation but couldn’t find a suitable XSD file.
+- I decided to not write separate error handler which will just print the error message as to the KISS.
+So in case different errors will require different handling it will require to init such service.